Jump to section

 Function of the Board of Directors

-Furthermore, the Board of Directors receives reports on company-wide measures and themes several times a year, including a review of the progress of medium- and long-term goals based on the Material Issues and a review of compliance with sustainability-related policies, and supervises the status of initiatives by the business execution side as the Board of Directors.
+Furthermore, the Board of Directors receives regular reports on the strategy and progress of each business area, as well as on the status of risks and opportunities in the overall business portfolio including sustainability-related.
+Specifically, the Board of Directors receives reports on company-wide measures and themes several times a year, including a review of the progress of medium- and long-term goals based on materiality, a review of compliance with sustainability-related policies and sustainability-related risk and opportunities and supervises the status of initiatives by the business execution side as the Board of Directors.

-In addition, to ensure that the Company's officers, including directors, are more aware of our commitment to the advancement of sustainability management, evaluation based on the non-financial indicators (“climate change”, “promotion of women's active engagement” and “employee engagement”) is used to calculate the amount of the remuneration of officers.
+Also, to ensure that the Company's officers, including directors, are more aware of our commitment to the advancement of sustainability management, evaluation based on the non-financial indicators (“climate change”, “promotion of women's active engagement” and “employee engagement”) is used to calculate the amount of the remuneration of officers.
 For details, please refer to “Executive Remuneration Plan”.

 Function of the Management Council and Executive Management

-In addition, with regard to sustainability-related initiatives and responding to risks and opportunities, the Corporate Sustainability Department, which is a specialized organization in charge of planning and disseminating measures to promote sustainability within the Company, and related corporate organizations such as the Corporate Planning & Coordination Department, which plans the Company's overall management plan and important measures, as well as and the person in charge of sustainability promotion in each business group, and overseas regional organizations work together.
+In addition, with regard to sustainability-related initiatives and responding to risks and opportunities, the Corporate Sustainability Department, which is a specialized organization in charge of planning and disseminating measures to promote sustainability within the Company, and related corporate organizations such as the Corporate Planning & Coordination Department, which plans the Company's overall management plan and important measures, as well as the person in charge of sustainability promotion in each business group, and overseas regional organizations work together.
 Based on information provided by the Company's internal research organizations, the Business Groups, overseas regional organizations, etc., we formulate and promote company-wide plans and measures.

-On top of that we have established the Sustainability Advisory Board, which is comprised of outside experts on ESG, to obtain advice and recommendations on our overall sustainability management.
+In addition, we have established the Sustainability Advisory Board, which is comprised of outside experts on ESG, to obtain advice and recommendations on our overall sustainability management.

 Corporate Sustainability Committee

-Main topics discussed and reported in FY2023
+Main topics discussed and reported in FY2024

-• Disclosure based on the TCFD recommendation
+• Disclosure based on the TCFD recommendations

 • Status of social and environmental risk management